SchnuBby2205/ArchLinux/README.md

   - Go to Windows Diskmanagement
   - Delete the Linux Partition
   - Open PowerShell as Admin
     - diskpart <ENTER>
     - list volume <ENTER>
     - select volume <number> -> number is the Number of 99MiB Partition
     - assign letter=x
   - Open Taskmanager
     - File -> Run New Task -> Browse
     - Select Partition X:
     - Delete the GRUB Folder
     - Open the EFI Folder
     - Delete the GRUB Folder if it's there
+  - Back to Powershell
-  - powershell: remove letter=x
+    - remove letter=x
-  - powershell: exit
+    - exit

+  Arch Linux and GRUB should now be completly removed from the System.